concordion/concordion-screenshot-extension-demo/README.md

 > <-- Note: This test has been marked as EXPECTED_TO_FAIL

 This test deliberately fails in order to demonstrate the extension.
-It uses Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).
+The example in the specification is tagged with a status attribute of `ExpectedToFail` - the JUnit test passes since it meets this expectation (you'd normally only use this when you have a partially implemented feature).

 ### Concordion output
 The output folder should contain the following specification.
 (You can see an example of it [here](http://concordion.github.io/concordion-screenshot-extension-demo/spec/ScreenshotDemo.html)).